JujuAdams/Scribble/9.0/how-does-scribble-work.md

 _element.draw(10, 10);            //Draw the text
 ```

 Most text element methods return the text element itself.
 This seems like a minor detail on the surface, but in reality this is massively useful as it allows us to chain methods together.
 This sort of design pattern is called a "fluent interface".
-The above three lines of code can be ompressed into a single line:
+The above three lines of code can be compressed into a single line:

 ```gml
 scribble("Hello").colour(c_lime).draw(10, 10);